bcit-ltc/helm-charts/charts/legacy-socas/README.md

 ## Installing the Chart

-Our registry images are public, but in ["Working with Container Registries"](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) GitHub says:
+Most of our registry images are public, however the [GitHub docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) say:
 > "You need an access token to publish, install, and delete private, internal, and public packages."

 1. Create a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and set it in your terminal shell:

     ```console
-    export CR_PAT=YOUR_TOKEN
+    export GITHUB_PAT=YOUR_TOKEN
     ```

 1. Install [Helm](https://helm.sh/docs/intro/install) and [jq](https://jqlang.org/download/).